Customs requirements, duties and VAT you must pay to export goods to a 'third country' outside the EU.

 Inward processing (IP)

 IP gives exporters relief on customs duty to boost sales from the EU.
 You can either suspend the payment of import duties or claim back the duty paid on goods that are imported from outside the EU and are processed and re-exported or exported outside the EU.
-Read guidance on IP in Notice 221A on the HMRC website and see the guide on Inward Processing.
+Read guidance on IP in Notice 221A or see the guide on IP.

 Outward processing relief (OPR)